My practice explores drawing as a way of being, sensing and becoming.

 Órla Bates is a visual artist from County Wexford, Ireland.
 She holds a BA in Fine Art (Printmaking) from Limerick School of Art and Design and a Higher Diploma in Art Education from the National College of Art and Design, Dublin.

-Órla’s work has been selected for national, and international exhibitions.
-Recent shows include Sync Shift, Wexford Arts Centre, Wide Open Spaces (Wexford Arts Centre and Wexford County Council), Doorways and Windows (WexArts), RHA Annual Exhibition, Cairde Visual (Sligo), Halftone (The Library Project, Dublin), and Hang Tough Contemporary (Dublin).
+Órla’s work has been selected for national, and international exhibitions include Drawing Experience, Drawing Research Network, Loughborough University, Sync Shift, Wexford Arts Centre, Wide Open Spaces (Wexford Arts Centre and Wexford County Council), Doorways and Windows (WexArts), RHA Annual Exhibition, Cairde Visual (Sligo), Halftone (The Library Project, Dublin), and Hang Tough Contemporary (Dublin).
 Internationally, her recent work has featured in Drawing Articulations: A Radical Drawing Symposium (Leeds School of Arts), Drawing in Relation (Drawing Research Network, Loughborough University, UK; curated by Arno Kramer), and Cotyledon (Cotyledon Projects, Los Angeles, CA).

-She has participated in several artist residencies, including Lodestar Contemporary in France, Belgium and Limerick (2021–2024), Tyrone Guthrie Centre, and Ballinglen Arts Foundation.
+She has participated in several artist residencies, including Blackbird Cultur Lab in Wexford 2025, Lodestar Contemporary in France, Belgium and Limerick (2021–2024), Tyrone Guthrie Centre, and Ballinglen Arts Foundation.

 As well as being an artist Órla also works as an art educator and facilitator.